openresty/lua-nginx-module/README.markdown

     }

-Here the Lua code `ngx.exit(503)` will never run while all the Lua code (except access phase handlers) in the `/bar` location will not be affected anyway.
-Similarly, `rewrite ^ /bar last` will also initiate a location re-lookup.
-If you use the `break` modifier for the [rewrite](http://wiki.nginx.org/HttpRewriteModule#rewrite) directive, however, no location re-lookup will be triggered, and therefore, the rewrite-phase Lua code will still be run as normal.
+Here the Lua code `ngx.exit(503)` will never run.
+This will be the case if `rewrite ^ /bar last` is used as this will similarly initiate an internal redirection.
+If the `break` modifier is used instead, there will be no internal rediction and the rewrite_by_lua code will be executed.

 rewrite_by_lua_file
 -------------------